TomCorcoran2004/CompressibleFluidSim/README.md

 A high-performance **2D compressible-flow CFD solver written from scratch in modern C++**.

 The project solves the inviscid compressible Euler equations using a finite-volume formulation.
-The main focus is not only implementing the numerical methods, but exploring how CFD solvers can be structured for high performance through **data-oriented design, SIMD-friendly memory layouts, multithreading, and eventually GPU acceleration**.
+The main focus is not only implementing the numerical methods, but exploring how CFD solvers can be structured for high performance through **data-oriented design, SIMD-friendly memory layouts, multithreading, and GPU acceleration**.

 The solver is currently under active development.